ucsddesignco/designatucsd.github.io/_posts/2017-11-15-intro-html-css.md

 * Your hero background image
   * Try including your own image or finding one online
 * Adding other Aesop's fables.
 You can find some inspiration and fables [here](https://femmebot.github.io/google-type/)
+* Host your website on [Github Pages](https://pages.github.com/) so you can view it publicly!

 How about adding a class and making Aesop's punchline "We may often be..." more unique?
 [Here's](http://designatucsd.org/examples/htmlcss1/){:target="_blank"} an example of what your site might look like at the end of this tutorial.
 You can view its code [here](https://github.com/designucsd/examples/tree/master/htmlcss1){:target="_blank"}.